Orion4622/moon-formation-triple-phase-transition/README.md

 # Moon Formation by Triple Phase Transition in the Differentiating Proto-Earth

-A theoretical framework proposing that the formation of the Moon may have emerged from a triple phase transition within the fully molten proto-Earth during early planetary differentiation.
+A theoretical framework proposing that the Moon may have emerged from a triple phase transition within the fully molten proto-Earth during early planetary differentiation.

 ## Author

 **Michel Debailleul**
 Geophysicist — Université libre de Bruxelles (ULB)
-Researcher
+Independent Researcher
 ORCID: 0009-0003-1222-1433
-debailleul.michel@gmx.com

 ## Abstract

-The origin of the Moon remains one of the major questions in planetary science.
+The origin of the Moon remains one of the major unresolved questions in planetary science.

 This work proposes an alternative framework to classical giant-impact models.
 It suggests that lunar formation may have resulted from a triple phase transition occurring within the differentiating proto-Earth.

-The proposed mechanism couples:
+The proposed mechanism couples three physical transitions:

 - **Rheological transition** — formation of a coherent magmatic torus governed by Bingham–Herschel rheology.
 - **Mechanical transition** — episodic coherent ejections once critical instability thresholds are crossed.